kusum-talreja-hub/task1-customer-personality-analysis/README.md

-# task1 customer personality analysis
+# task1 cleaning the dataset - customer personality analysis
 This is my task 1 for my internship at Elevate Labs.
 I had to clean and pre-process the dataset 'Customer Personality Analysis' which was obtained from Kaggle.
 <br>
 I used Microsoft Excel to do the data pre-processing.